nielsbasjes/yauaa/README.md

 lists of regular expressions.
 These are (in the systems I have seen) executed in a specific order to find the first one that matches.

-The main problem I see in this solution direction is that the order in which things occur determines if the patterns match or not.
+In this solution direction the order in which things occur determines if the patterns match or not.

-Also regular expressions are notoriously hard to write and debug.
+Regular expressions are notoriously hard to write and debug and (unless you make them really complex) the order in which parts of the pattern occur is fixed.

-I wanted to see if a completely different approach would work: Can we actually parse these things into a tree and work from there.

 Core design idea
 ================
+I wanted to see if a completely different approach would work: Can we actually parse these things into a tree and work from there.

 The parser (ANTLR4 based) will be able to parse a lot of the agents but not all.
 Tests have shown that it will parse >99% of all useragents on a large website which is more than 99.99% of the traffic.